bdurand/support_table_data/README.md

   # Add a data file; you can also specify an absolute path.
 You can add multiple data files.
   add_support_table_data "statuses.yml"

-  # Define instance reader methods for each name value.
-  define_instances_from :name

-  # Define predicate methods for each name value.
-  define_predicates_from :name
 end
 ```